“The Early Bird Gets the Worm… But is the Worm Worth Waking Up For?”

 - Most early risers go to bed before midnight, and it’s a proven fact that the quality of sleep you get before midnight helps your body to heal more efficiently than sleep after midnight.

-Most early risers exercise in the mornings.
-Exercise physiologists report that jumpstarting your morning with physical exertion allows your metabolism to burn more calories throughout the day, leaving your body, mind, and soul feeling rejuvenated all day long.
-People who exercise in the morning also exercise more consistently than others, because they’ve already finished their daily workout before inevitable interruptions create a change of plans.
+Most early risers workout in the mornings.
+Exercise physiologists report that jumpstarting your morning with physical exertion allows your metabolism to burn more calories throughout the day.
+Exercising earlier in the day leaves your body, mind, and soul feeling rejuvenated all day long.
+People who exercise in the morning also apply more consistently than others.
+Why, because they’ve already finished their daily workout before inevitable interruptions create a change of plans.

 Night owls are also more likely to eat later in the evening.
-A recent study of 119 obese volunteers, half of whom were morning types and the others evening types, reported that the “evening people” consumed an average of 677 calories after 8 PM, while the morning people consumed 299 calories after 8pm.
+A recent study of 119 obese volunteers, half of whom were morning types and the others evening types, reported that the “night people” consumed an average of 677 calories after 8 PM, while the morning people consumed 299 calories after 8 pm.
 Wow.
 Since one pound of fat is approximately 3500 calories, this means that those night owls are gaining more than 1 pound each week!
 Yikes!

-ONE STUDY REVEALED THAT EVEN SHORT TERM SLEEP DEPRIVATION (SUCH AS SEVEN DAYS OF FOUR HOURS OF SLEEP PER NIGHT) RESULTED IN A 35-40% INCREASE IN CARBOHYDRATE CONSUMPTION, PARTICULARLY SUGAR.
+ONE STUDY REVEALED THAT EVEN SHORT TERM SLEEP DEPRIVATION (SUCH AS SEVEN DAYS OF FOUR HOURS OF SLEEP PER NIGHT) RESULTED IN A 35-40% INCREASE IN CARBOHYDRATE CONSUMPTION, MAINLY SUGAR.

-The sleep cycle has a number of distinct phases, including about four REM phases, which are considered the best quality of sleep.
-When you go to bed late and still have to wake up early for work, you don’t go through all the phases of sleep, which may affect memory and performance.
+The sleep cycle has some distinct phases, including about four REM stages, which are considered the best quality of sleep.
+When you go to bed late then wake up early the next day, you’re unable to go through all the phases of sleep, which may affect memory and performance.

 Several studies revealed that people who are early to rise also carry less excess weight.
-This is not merely a cosmetic benefit.
-Obesity is a known leading cause of cancer, diabetes, heart disease and stroke.
+Proving not to be merely a cosmetic benefit.
+A leading cause of cancer, diabetes, heart disease and stroke is the obesity epidemic.

 However, it’s important to distinguish between which behaviors are genetic propensities and which are just your decisions to be lazy.
 Take action and make a deliberate change in your life that’s good for the body, mind, and soul.